 However, this is where many people get stuck.
 They assume that it is complicated and time-consuming to set up a hosting service and install WordPress.

-How To Install WordPress And Set Up A Blog In Less Than 15 Minutes: A Simple, Straightforward, Step-by-Step Process
+Fresh Install WordPress: Set Up A Blog In Less Than 15 Minutes: A Simple, Straightforward, Step-by-Step Process

-As Easy As ABC: How To Install WordPress And Set Up A Blog
+As Easy As ABC: How To Download and Install WordPress And Set Up A Blog

 You can install WordPress and launch your blog by following these 5 easy, straightforward steps.